aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 <!-- markdownlint-disable MD007 MD046 -->
-# `adni-2-bids` – Conversion of the Alzheimer’s Disease Neuroimaging Initiative (ADNI) to BIDS
+# `adni-to-bids` – Conversion of the Alzheimer’s Disease Neuroimaging Initiative (ADNI) to BIDS

 !!! quote "Description adapted from the [ADNI website](http://adni.loni.usc.edu)"
     ADNI is a global research effort that actively supports the investigation and development of treatments that slow or stop the progression of Alzheimer's disease (AD).